The Voice Kids (German TV series) season 14: Coaches

-On 6 November 2025, Wincent Weiss announced that he would be taking a break from the show.
+On 6 November 2025, Wincent Weiss announced that he would be departing from the show.
 On 13 November, it was announced that the other three coaches, Ayliva, Clueso and Stefanie Kloß would be departing from the panel and Álvaro Soler would return as a coach after a one-season hiatus.
 At the same time, it was announced that former coach of The Voice of Germany season 8 and The Voice Senior season 2, Michael Patrick Kelly, would be joining the panel, while Leony and Heiko & Roman Lochmann would debut as coaches.
 This marks the second complete panel change from the previous season, following season 9.

 Hosts

 On 5 November, it was announced that Thore Schölermann would not be returning as the presenter of the show after thirteen seasons.
 Melissa Khalaj returned for her eighth season.